SamuelChen0/lunch_feedback/README.md

     'main.java.com.example.Main'
 ]
    ```
-5. Go to the .env file and copy the command into "JAVA_COMMAND"
+5. Create a .env file and copy the command into "JAVA_COMMAND"

 ### Installation Steps